A Speech Therapist’s Role In Dealing With Dementia

 At this stage, going out in public starts to become a challenge because it is easy for your loved one to get confused.

-This can also occur with their items, and could lead to them accusing those around them of hiding or stealing their things.
+This can also occur with their items and often leads to them accusing those around them of hiding or stealing their things.

 Symptoms Of Middle Stage Dementia

-The middle stage of dementia entails an increase in most of the symptoms from the early stage of dementia.
+The middle stage of dementia involves an increase in most of the symptoms from the early stage of dementia.

 You’ll most likely notice that your loved one’s confusion is more obvious, and so is their memory loss.